f0ursqu4r3/dinobytes/README.md

 ## Features

-- **Automatic Message Type Registration**: Utilizes a decorator to automatically register message types and assign unique identifiers, ensuring a smooth serialization and deserialization process.
+- **Automatic Message Type Registration**: Utilizes a decorator to automatically register class types and assign unique identifiers, ensuring a smooth serialization and deserialization process.
-- **Simplified Serialization**: Offers a straightforward method (`to_bytes`) for converting message objects into serialized bytes.
+- **Simplified Serialization**: Offers a straightforward method (`to_bytes`) for converting class objects into serialized bytes.
-- **Effortless Deserialization**: Allows for easy conversion of bytes back into message objects using the `from_bytes` method, facilitating quick and reliable message parsing.
+- **Effortless Deserialization**: Allows for easy conversion of bytes back into class objects using the `from_bytes` method, facilitating quick and reliable class parsing.
-- **Streamlined Message Definition**: Leverages Python's dataclass decorator within the custom `cerealbox` decorator to reduce boilerplate and enhance readability when defining new message types.
+- **Streamlined Message Definition**: Leverages Python's dataclass decorator within the custom `dbyte` decorator to reduce boilerplate and enhance readability when defining new class types.
-- **Message Registry**: Automatically maintains a registry of message types, simplifying the process of managing different kinds of network messages within your application.
+- **Message Registry**: Automatically maintains a registry of class types, simplifying the process of managing different kinds of network messages within your application.

 ## Installation